The domain of a cannibal dark matter: Results

-For $x_\text{fo}' = \text{const}$, this relation would imply that $\Omega_\phi h^2 = \text{const}$ is realized along curves parallel to the relativistic floor with $\xi_\infty \propto m_\phi^{-\frac13}$ -- independently of the annihilation cross-section.
+For $x_\text{fo}' = \text{const}$, this relation would imply that $\Omega_\phi h^2 = \text{const}$ is realized along curves parallel to the relativistic floor with $\xi_\infty \propto m_\phi^{-\sfrac13}$ -- independently of the annihilation cross-section.
 However, since $\partial_{m_\phi} x_\text{fo}',\partial_{\xi_\infty} x_\text{fo}' \neq 0$, this naive scaling relation necessarily receives model-dependent corrections.
 These corrections can be calculated on a rather general note, even beyond the model considered in this work, by assuming that at freeze-out the thermally averaged cross-section can be parameterized as\footnote{For a given model, the value of $k$ is then set by the multiplicity of the dominant number changing interaction, while $\beta=0$ is used for $s$-wave dominated processes and $\beta\neq 0$ otherwise.}

 with some parameter $\beta$.
-Then, after equating $\langle \sigma_{k} v^{k-1} \rangle n_\phi^{k-1} \sim H \sim T_\text{fo}^2/M_\text{pl}$ with the Planck mass $M_\text{pl}$ to determine $x_\text{fo}'(m_\phi, \xi_\infty)$, we find that for the class of models whose cross-section at freeze-out can be parameterized by eq.~\eqref{eq:svk}, curves of constant relic abundance are solutions of the differential equation (cf.~eq.\eqref{eq:dxi_dm_exp} and more generally app.~\ref{app:details} for more details regarding this calculation)\footnote{This result is different from the statement in eq.~(67) of~\cite{Arcadi:2019oxh}.
+Then, after equating $\langle \sigma_{k} v^{k-1} \rangle n_\phi^{k-1} \sim H \sim T_\text{fo}^2/M_\text{pl}$ with the Planck mass $M_\text{pl}$ to determine $x_\text{fo}'(m_\phi, \xi_\infty)$, we find that for the class of models whose cross-section at freeze-out can be parameterized by eq.~\eqref{eq:svk}, curves of constant relic abundance are solutions of the differential equation (cf.~eq.~\eqref{eq:dxi_dm_exp} and more generally app.~\ref{app:details} for more details regarding this calculation)\footnote{This result is different from the statement in eq.~(67) of~\cite{Arcadi:2019oxh}.
 However, by comparing our results with those in~\cite{Arcadi:2019oxh} (cf.~fig.~\ref{fig:comp}), we find that their scaling actually matches ours, despite their claim stating otherwise.}

 Hence, in the non-relativistic freeze-out regime, the naive scaling relation receives a small correction of $\mathcal{O}(x_\text{fo}'^{-1})$, with an explicit dependence on $k$ and thus on the cannibal process that sets the relic abundance.
-For each point in parameter space, we approximately obtain
+For each point in parameter space, we then approximately obtain

-with $k=3$ ($k=4$) in the broken (symmetric) phase.
-Interestingly, away from the relativistic floor, i.e.~for small masses and large initial temperature ratios, the simpler scaling relation $\xi_\infty \propto m_\phi^{-\frac13}$ is assumed.
+and $k=3$ ($k=4$) in the broken (symmetric) phase.
+Interestingly, far away from the relativistic floor, i.e.~for small masses and large initial temperature ratios, the simpler scaling relation $\xi_\infty \propto m_\phi^{-\sfrac13}$ is assumed.
 This is because, for large $x_\text{fo}'$ we find (cf.~eq.~\eqref{eq:xfo})